 Separating the 24 vertebrae of your spin are cartilage pads called discs.
 These discs are comprised of a soft interior, which is surrounded by a fairly tough outer layer.
 Their purpose is to cushion the strains and shocks and various stress placed on the spine in daily movement.
-However, these disc are subject to disease, injury and degeneration over time.
+However, these discs are subject to disease, injury, and degeneration over time.
 Also, certain types of work or activities are at greater risk of damaging the disc.
 A herniated disc is when the soft material in the center of the disc pushes out through a tear in the outer layer.

-Other terms for herniated disc are slipped, prolapsed, ruptured, bulging or degenerated discs.
+Other terms for herniated disc are slipped, prolapsed, ruptured, bulging, or degenerated discs.
 There are distinctions between these terms, but they all refer to a disc that has been damaged or not healthy.
 Herniated discs can produce pain by impinging (pinching or irritating) and injuring the nerves from the spine.

 Typical symptoms of a herniated disc.

 The two most common areas of disc herniation are the lower back (L5-S1) and the neck (C5-C6).
 The lumbar disc herniation can cause pain is known as sciatica: pain that shoots through the buttocks into the thigh and down the back of the leg.
 Disc herniation in the cervical area can send pain into the shoulder, arm, and down to the hand.
 Both can cause muscle weakness, make it hard to get up from sitting or lying down, produce pain when sneezing or coughing.
 Sometimes there is a pain in the lower right abdomen.
 One symptom that is a concern for immediate medical attention is incontinence: herniated discs can affect the nerves to the bowel or bladder causing them to not function correctly.